-Walk the Walk is the UK's largest grant-making breast cancer charity and has raised in excess of £120 million through their power walking events.
+Walk the Walk is the UK's largest grant-making breast cancer charity and has raised over £120 million through their power walking events.

-Breast Cancer Now is enormously grateful to the longstanding and vital support we have received from Walk the Walk for over 20 years.
+We are enormously grateful to the longstanding and vital support we have received from Walk the Walk for over 20 years.
 The generous funding we receive from Walk the Walk has enabled Breast Cancer Now to continue the ground-breaking work of our legacy charities.
-The incredible support of Walk the Walk has led to many of the biggest achievements in breast cancer research including the creation of a national tissue bank, the development of PARP inhibitor drugs and the launch of LEGACY – our pioneering secondary breast cancer pilot study.
+It has led to many of the biggest achievements in breast cancer research including the creation of a national tissue bank, the development of PARP inhibitor drugs and the launch of LEGACY – our pioneering secondary breast cancer pilot study.

 Our partnership with Walk the Walk makes such a significant difference to securing the future of our research, which in turn is changing what a breast cancer diagnosis means for women, men and their families.

 In 1996, Nina Barough CBE, Founder and Chief Executive of Walk the Walk Worldwide, led a group of 13 women, wearing decorated bras, as they power walked the New York City Marathon raising £25,000.
 Nina donated this wonderful £25,000 to Breakthrough Breast Cancer, one of Breast Cancer Now’s legacy charities, beginning our incredible 20 year partnership with Walk the Walk.

 Two months after the New York City Marathon, Nina was diagnosed with breast cancer.
 Nina continued to power walk to keep positive during her treatment and this was the starting point for Walk the Walk and the famous MoonWalks.